Hantavirus outbreak map

 The Andes virus is endemic in southern South America: Argentina, Chile, with detections in Uruguay, Paraguay, and Bolivia.
 Other hantavirus strains are endemic across the Americas, Europe, and Asia.
 The natural rodent reservoir of Andes virus is not present in Europe, North America, or Asia (ECDC, 6 May 2026).

-Notes on the map
+Notes on the world map